Hysterectomy

 Before you go home, your nurse will advise you about caring for your wounds and may arrange a date for a follow-up appointment.

 You should be able to have a shower or bath and remove any dressings the day after your operation.
-But make sure you dry your healing wounds by patting them afterwards.
+Pat your healing wounds to dry them.

 If you’ve had a vaginal hysterectomy, you won’t have any wounds on the outside of your body.
-Stitches inside your vagina will be dissolvable, but you may notice them coming out on their own after a few days or weeks.
+Stitches inside your vagina will be dissolvable, but you may notice them come out on their own after a few days or weeks.
 This is normal.
+They should completely dissolve after five to six weeks.

 Often, any stitches you have will dissolve on their own and you won’t need to have them removed.
 But sometimes with an abdominal or laparoscopic hysterectomy, you may have stitches or staples that need to be removed.
 This can usually be done by the practice nurse at your GP surgery around five to seven days after your operation.